1-Sartaj-1/SQL-Data-Cleaning-Project/README.md

 ```
 ![Alt text](7.date-data-type-changed.png)

 Our purpose of removing duplicating data is done, hence we can DROP the row_num column.
+No other columns or rows were necessary to remove for this cleaning stage.
 ```sql
 ALTER TABLE new_layoffs_staging
 DROP row_num;
 ```
-If we want, we can handle null values or empty spaces, the usual approach is to rename or convert any existing empty string to NULL data type or TRIM empty string and rename it to "Unknown".
+We can handle null values or empty spaces, the usual approach is to rename or convert any existing empty string to NULL data type or TRIM empty string and rename it to "Unknown".
 We can go column by column to find out which rows have these values.
 ```sql
 SELECT *
 FROM new_layoffs_staging
 WHERE percentage_laid_off IS NULL OR percentage_laid_off = '';

 SELECT industry,
 CASE